Hantavirus Renal Disease

 Types of Hantavirus Renal Disease

-Hantavirus infections can be categorized based on geographical regions and the specific hantavirus strain involved.
+Hantavirus infections can be categorized based on geographical regions and the specific hantavirus involved.
 The two primary types are:

 1. Hemorrhagic Fever with Renal Syndrome (HFRS):